 Developing a housekeeping plan

-These guidelines identify key tasks to implement as part of the day to day care of a heritage place, particularly for large or complex buildings and those open to the public.
+This online fact sheet identifies key tasks for day-to-day care of a heritage place.
+The information is particularly applicable for large or complex buildings and those open to the public.

 Wear and tear